-- In England, one in seven primary schoolchildren speaks another language besides English.
+- Although Estonia has one of the smallest populations among the European states represented in the VALEUR project (1.2 million), at least 18 different languages are spoken there. - 2 In England, one in seven primary schoolchildren speaks another language besides English.
 In Scotland, there are speakers of more than 100 languages. - 3 Ireland has become rapidly multilingual.
-At least 167 languages were identified in the VALEUR project and this number is still growing. - Like Ireland, Spain has become a country of immigration.
-The VALEUR project found 200 languages including at least 7 different varieties of Arabic and 10 sign languages. - 5 In Austria, Romani is one of six official minority languages and also the language of many migrants. - of In Finland, 3% of the population use another language in addition to Finnish and Swedish. - There are 13 recognised minorities in Hungary.
-Having lived in Hungary for centuries, they are mostly bilingual, and may use archaic varieties of their languages as well. - In France, there are at least 120 languages, including some not so far recorded anywhere else in
+At least 167 languages were identified in the VALEUR project and this number is still growing. - ◆ Like Ireland, Spain has become a country of immigration.
+The VALEUR project found 200 languages including at least 7 different varieties of Arabic and 10 sign languages. - In Austria, Romani is one of six official minority languages and also the language of many migrants. - In Finland, 3% of the population use another language in addition to Finnish and Swedish. - There are 13 recognised minorities in Hungary.
+Having lived in Hungary for centuries, they are mostly bilingual, and may use archaic varieties of their languages as well. - In France, there are at least 120 languages, including some not so far recorded anywhere else in Europe.

-- languages are officially recognised as languages of national or ethnic minorities, and Kashubian has been given official status as a regional language. - In Armenia, minority language groups include the Yezedis, whose language was officially recognised in 2001, Germans, who settled there in the 18th century, Russians and Kurds. - In addition to users of three official languages in Cyprus, there are 3000 Armenian speakers and about 2500 speakers of Maronite Arabic. - 1 In Latvia, Livonian is an indigenous minority language spoken alongside the languages of other groups such as Russian, Polish, Belarusian, Lithuanian and Estonian. - In the Netherlands, surveys of schoolchildren found the most widely spoken languages besides Dutch are Turkish, Arabic, Berber and English. - In the Slovak Republic, 14% of citizens regard themselves as belonging to a minority language group, the biggest of which is Hungarians (nearly - Uietnamese is the largest additional language group in the Czech Republic.
+In Poland, 14 languages are officially recognised as languages of national or ethnic minorities, and Kashubian has been given official status as a regional language.

+- In Armenia, minority language groups include the Yezedis, whose language was officially recognised in 2001, Germans, who settled there in the 18th century, Russians and Kurds. - In addition to users of three official languages in Cyprus, there are 3000 Armenian speakers and about 2500 speakers of Maronite Arabic. - In Latvia, Livonian is an indigenous minority language spoken alongside the languages of other groups such as Russian, Polish, Belarusian, Lithuanian and Estonian. - In the Netherlands, surveys of schoolchildren found the most widely spoken languages besides Dutch are Turkish, Arabic, Berber and English. - In the Slovak Republic, 14% of citizens regard themselves as belonging to a minority language group, the biggest of which is Hungarians (nearly 10%). - Uietnamese is the largest additional language group in the Czech Republic.

-- 🔟 Iceland is second home to Singhala, Tagalog and Visayan (a language from the Philippines spoken by more than 20 million people) as well as most of the main European languages. - Tn Hamburg the most widely spoken non-European languages are Dari and Pushtu. - 18 There are three Swiss sign languages, based on Swiss German, French and Italian respectively. - There are three official languages in Slovenia: Slovenian, Italian and Hungarian.
+- Iceland is second home to Singhala, Tagalog and Visayan (a language from the Philippines spoken by more than 20 million people) as well as most of the main European languages. - 1 In Hamburg the most widely spoken non-European languages are Dari and Pushtu. - There are three Swiss sign languages, based on Swiss German, French and Italian respectively. - There are three official languages in Slovenia: Slovenian, Italian and Hungarian.
 At least 12 additional languages are also spoken. - Most native Andorrans are plurilingual and the nonnative population has a varied range of linguistic competences including Arabic, Catalan, Spanish, French, English and Portuguese. - Additional languages in Greece include Filipino, German and Urdu.